Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 ### Test activities and types

-There are a lot of frameworks and definitions of testing activities, and here we will outline the concepts used within Green Energy Hub and how we use them.
+There are a lot of frameworks and definitions of testing activities, and here we will outline the concepts used within Green Energy Hub.
 Some of these activities are only done on indivdual forks - but please see this as an inspiration to how you as an individual contributor or organisation can organize your quality activities.
 Depending on your contribution or task the coverage on different test activities might differ, and some might not be applicable.
 We do not want you to test for the sake of testing - but share the experiences and results of testing, so that the testing is a collaborative activity, where the community are open to share concerns, ideas and new ways of thinking.

 Are you using TTD or BDD or other types of code practises please be inspirational - but respect the difference in ways of working as well.

 - Peer Review (Mandatory activity in Green Energy Hub PR gate)

-- Unit test (Mandatory activity in Green Energy Hub PR gate)
+- Unit Test (Mandatory activity in Green Energy Hub PR gate)

-- Component test
+- Component Test

+- Infrastructure Test

-- Internal Domain integration test
+- Internal Domain Integration Test

-- Infrastructure testing
+- Domain System Test

-- Contract test
+- Contract Test

-- Inter-domain integration test
+- Inter-domain Integration Test

-- Performance testing
+- Performance Test

-- Security test
+- Security Test

-- Automated regression test
+- Automated Regression Test

-- Business flow test
+- Business Process Test

 ## Tools